 Wherever you walk around on White Beach, it won’t take long until you are being offered some adventurous activity by a local Filipino tour agent.
 Popular are sunset sailing trips including snacks and beer (around 1,000 Pesos per person), wakeboarding and standup paddleboarding (see the first picture of Boracay sunset above).
 However, one of the absolute must do activities seems to be island hopping.

-The common price for this trip is 800 Pesos including lunch and starts at 10am.
+The common price for this trip is 800 Pesos including lunch and it starts at 10am.
 What is not included (and they don’t tell you about it before) is the 100 Pesos entrance fee to the “private” Crystal Cove Island (picture).
-Nothing special really, they just set up a walking path and some photo opportunities that aren’t that spectacular (the Chinese may have a different opinion there).
+Nothing special really, they just set up a walking path and some photo spots that aren’t that spectacular (the Chinese may have a different opinion there).

 The highlight of the trip is supposed to be the jump off a cliff on another, smaller island, but the day I went they didn’t go there, claiming the tide was too high.
-I saw about half a dozen of boats parking there and people happily jumping into the sea.
+However, I saw about half a dozen of boats parking there and people happily jumping into the sea.

-Then we went on the mainland for buffet lunch (no view at all and lots of people around) before cruising around Boracay Island and stopping at Puka Shell Beach on the north coast (see above).
+Then we went on the mainland for buffet lunch (no view at all and lots of people around) before cruising around Boracay island and stopping at Puka Shell Beach on the north coast (see above).
 Unfortunately I had already been there the day before.
 Finally we went out on the ocean again for some snorkeling, after which they collected another 100 Pesos for the rental of the snorkeling gear.
 What a rip off.
 Then we went back to White Beach and the tour was over at 3:20pm (not 4pm how they claimed).

-They call it “island hopping” but we only visited one island (Crystal Cove) and that was not really worth it for me and the Swedish couple I made friends with.
+They call it “island hopping”, but we only visited one island (Crystal Cove) and that was not really worth it for me and the Swedish couple I made friends with.

 Map of Boracay Highlights